 Donors can remain reserved until she is approved by your Fertility Center and, once approved, for two business days.

 All fees are due at the time you sign and execute your retainer with ConceiveAbilities.

-If the cycle is cancelled before legal clearance, all fees are refundable except for the $375 escrow fee and any travel costs for the donor.
-If the donor is not medically cleared due to factors not in her control, such as adverse results from a genetics test, she may be entitled to $1,500 in compensation.
+If the cycle is cancelled before legal clearance, all fees are refundable except for the $450 escrow fee and any travel costs for the donor.
+If the donor is not medically cleared due to factors not in her control, such as adverse results from a genetics test, she may be entitled to compensation for her partial performance.
 If the donor drops out of the program or has a positive drug test, she receives no compensation.
 If the cycle is cancelled after the match has achieved legal clearance but before the donor has started injections, the professional fee and donor compensation is refundable.